jackieju/Resume/detailed_resume.md

 - Contact: Jackie.ju@gmail.com / (+86) 13818889310
 - Linkedin: https://www.linkedin.com/in/jackie-ju-96767613/
 - github: http://github.com/jackieju
-- This resume is also available on github at https://github.com/jackieju/Resume/blob/master/simple_resume.md
+- This resume is also available on github at https://github.com/jackieju/Resume/blob/master/detailed_resume.md

+### Skills & Experience Summary
+ - 20 year2 c/c++ development experience.
+ - 18 years java developement experience.
+(Has SCJP cetificate)
+ - 22 years javascripts/html/css development experience.
+ - 3 years perl/php development experience in 2006-2008
+ - Create my own computer language cscript in 2001
+ - 13 years Ruby development experience, which is currently my favorite language.
+ - 8 years Objective-C and iOS development experience.
+ - 15 years experience of mySQL, 3 years MSSQL, DB2, Oracle experience.
+ - 22 years development experience on window, 13 years development experience on linux/mac.
+ - 3 years as CTO in Adways, manage 100+ developer, 3 departments, 10+ projects crossing Ad-platform/3d gaming/SNS Game/iOS App.

-### Background
+### Highlight Projects
 All below products/projects were 99% completed by me.

 - When building the platform/middleware for stockstar.com, I created a **new computer language (script engine)**.
 I open-sourced it in 2003, and modified it for gaming and moved it to github at https://github.com/jackieju/mse